spynetS/Linecounter/README.md

 * Windows, Linux, Mac

 ### Installing
-###Linux
+* Linux
-[Download](https://github.com/spynetS/Linecounter.git) the src code and and run the build.bash file This will create the binarys and place them in the /usr/bin folder and set the environment variable so you only need to write Linecounter in your terminal
+[Download](https://github.com/spynetS/Linecounter.git) the src code and and run the build.bash file This will create the binary and place it in the /usr/bin folder and set the environment variable so you only need to write Linecounter in your terminal

+* Windows
+[Download](https://github.com/spynetS/Linecounter.git) the src code and and run the build.bat file This will create the binary and place it in the C:/User/user/Linecounter folder and create a environment varable (Linecounter) that you have to copy the value and and adding it to the path varable

 ### Executing program